linuxaustralia/constitution_and_policies/constitution.md

 _MemGen-2_: A person who is not an individual is not eligible to be a member of the association.

+_MemGen-3_: For the avoidance of doubt, the term "individual" in clause _MemGen-1_ includes individuals regardless of their residency or citizenship status.

 ### _MemApp_: Membership applications

 _MemApp-1_: An application by a person to be a member of the association must be: